Hunting potassium geoneutrinos with liquid scintillator Cherenkov neutrino detectors: Analysis and Result

-Let us consider the theoretical performance of a terrestrial slow liquid-scintillator detector located on the Earth's equator.
-The detector rotates along with the Earth.
-We define a solar z-axis, $z_{\odot}$, from the Sun to the Earth, and an Earth z-axis, $z_{\oplus}$, from the center of the Earth to the detector (see Figure~\ref{fig:defination}).
+We consider an ideal terrestrial detector, located on the Earth's equator, rotates along with the Earth.
+We define solar z-axis, $z_{\odot}$, from the Sun to the Earth, and an Earth z-axis, $z_{\oplus}$, from the center of the Earth to the detector (see Figure~\ref{fig:defination}).
 Correspondingly, we define the angle between the recoiling electron and $z_{\odot}$ as $\theta_{\odot}$ and the angle with $z_{\oplus}$ as $\theta_{\oplus}$.
-Geoneutrinos and solar neutrinos are generated and the kinetic energies of the recoiling electrons are recorded (details are given in the next section).
+Geoneutrinos and solar neutrinos are generated and the kinetic energies of the recoiling electrons are recorded.
 With a cut on the recoiling electron kinetic energy at 0.7 MeV, the distributions of $\cos\theta_{\odot}$ and $\cos\theta_{\oplus}$ for the remaining neutrinos are shown in Figure~\ref{fig:Sun_Ear}.
 The geoneutrinos (crust and mantle) are clearly separated from the solar-neutrino background.
 Since the energy range of the \K\ neutrinos is distinguishable from those of the \Th\ and \U\ neutrinos, there is a chance to detect the \K\ component.

-Scattering of the recoiling electrons in matter and directional reconstructions with detected light both degrade the expected performance.
-Using simulations and reconstruction studies, we next estimate the discovery sensitivity.
+Next, we will consider a real detector.